sbseltzer/ja-srs-utils/README.md

 I've started this with Anki in mind, but I hope to port this to other SRS systems that support HTML/CSS/Javascript.

-# Installation
+# Installation & Updates

-Start by cloning or downloading the repository.
+If you haven't installed yet, start by cloning or downloading the repository.
+If you're updating, either re-download, or pull the latest changes.

-#### IMPORTANT: Always close Anki before installing/updating!
-Not doing so has a risk of corrupting your database!

 ## Anki Installation

 Note: These instructions currently assume you are using the default media directory.

+#### IMPORTANT: Always close Anki before installing/updating!
+If you don't, you run the risk of corrupting your database!

 ### Linux